View Aniello Meloro's Obituary on delawareonline.com and share memories

 Neil came to America in 1955 and he worked hard as a skilled craftsman.
 He retired from Winterthur Museum as a carpenter after 40+ years.
 Neil had a special personality that would have your heart smile.
 He had a kind and compassionate spirit, everyone that knew him loved him.
 He was a devoted husband and would do anything for his wife, as well as family and friends.

-Neil leaves behind his loving wife of 58 years Frances DiStefano Meloro, his sister Josephine Cautillo (Emillio Cautillo), and brothers Angelo Meloro Jr. (Annina Meloro) and John Meloro (Irene Meloro), his sister-in-law Dora DiStefano Paoli, as well as many nieces and nephews and great-nieces and great-nephews.
-Neil is predeceased by his brother Alessandro Meloro and two sisters Lucia Troisi and Carmela Agnello.
+Neil leaves behind his loving wife of 58 years Frances DiStefano Meloro, his sister Josephine Cautillo (Emillio Cautillo), and brothers Angelo Meloro Jr. (Annina Meloro) and John Meloro ( Irene Meloro), his sister-in-law Dora DiStefano Paoli, brother-in-law Phillip Troisi, as well as many nieces and nephews and great-nieces and great-nephews.
+Neil is preceded in death by his brother Alessandro Meloro and two sisters Lucia Troisi and Carmela Agnello.

-The family is very appreciative for the care and assistance provide to him from family, friends, Foulk Manor North Staff, and Vitas Health Care.
+The family is very appreciative for the care and assistance provided to him from family, friends, Foulk Manor North Staff, and Vitas Health Care.

 In lieu of flowers, the family suggests contributions be made to the Helen Graham Cancer Center, 4701 Graham Center Ogletown Stanton, Newark DE 19713.